aristanetworks/anta/docs/faq.md

            20 deny command .*
         ```

-        You can then add other commands if they're required (ping for example) and then tighten down the show commands.
+        You can then add other commands if they are required for your test catalog (`ping` for example) and then tighten down the show commands.

     2. Configure the following authorization (You may need to adapt depending on your AAA setup)